martishin/graphs-on-maps/README.md

 # Shortest Path on Map Visualizer

-Desktop application that allows you to visualize the shortest path between two points on a map.
+Desktop application that allows you to find and visualize the shortest path between two points on a map.
 Implemented with Kotlin, JavaFX and GMapsFX.

 Available algorithms: